open-telemetry/oteps/0002-telemetry-without-manual-instrumentation.md

 ## Motivation

 The purpose of OpenTelemetry is to make robust, portable telemetry a built-in feature of cloud-native software.
 For some software and some situations, that instrumentation can literally be part of the source code.
 In other situations, it’s not so simple: for example, we can’t necessarily edit or even recompile some of our software, the OpenTelemetry instrumentation only exists as a plugin, or instrumentation just never rises to the top of the priority list for a service-owner.
+Furthermore, there is occasionally a desire to disable instrumentation for a single plugin or module at runtime, again without requiring developers to make changes to source code.

 One way to navigate situations like these is with a software layer that adds OpenTelemetry instrumentation to a service without modifying the source code for that service.
 (In the conventional APM world, these software layers are often called “agents”, though that term is overloaded and ambiguous so we try avoid it in this document.)